harism1/Members/README.md

 On the index page of the website, you can navigate through the three groups using three buttons.

-After clicking on one, you see the list of all members of such group in the database.
+After clicking on one, you see the list of all members of such group inside the database.

 You can create a new member, or edit or delete an already existing one.
+Each property has validation checks.

 After creating, editing, or deleting a member you get a notification that states whether said operation was successful or not.